lhpdev/Private-Blockchain/README.md

 Blockchain has the potential to change the way that the world approaches data.
 Develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.

-This is an application where you can interact with a simple REST API over get and post request methods to get a block from your Blockchain by its Height or add one new block by informing its body content.
+This is a simple Express.js application where you can interact with a simple REST API over get and post request methods to get a block from your Blockchain by its Height or add one new block by informing its body content.

 ## Getting Started